 Enter Public Colleges First

-When adding schools to the FAFSA, include an in-state public college first on the form to qualify for state grants.
-While the U.S. Department of Education no longer shares the list of colleges on the FAFSA with the colleges, it still shares this information with state grant agencies.
-If you do not list a public college first on the FAFSA, you will not be considered for state financial aid funds.
+When adding schools to the FAFSA, include an in-state public the to qualify for state grants.
+While the U.S. Department of Education no longer shares the list of colleges on the FAFSA with the colleges, it still shares this with state grant agencies.
+If you do not list a public first on the FAFSA, you will not be considered for state funds. first on

-Next, use the remaining 19 spaces to list the colleges with the earliest financial aid deadlines and submit the FAFSA.
+Next, use the remaining 19 spaces to list the colleges with the earliest deadlines and submit the FAFSA.

 Be sure to check if the colleges you’re applying to also require other aid forms like the CSS profile, and if so, what the deadlines are for submission.